daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

               "arcVersion": "0.0.1-rc.22" # choose the correct arc version }

-     3. If the scheme is for an already existing DAO, then edit `<existing-DAO>.json` for correct network.
+     3. If the scheme is for an already existing DAO, then edit `<existing-DAO>.json` for the correct network.
-        Add schemes section eg.
+        Add to the schemes section, eg.

               "Schemes": {
                 "GenesisScheme": "0xaddress-of-genericScheme-on-this-network"